|

 Right.
 Note that the armor is the same, only the helmets varied.

-The Empire Strikes Back - For the sequel, Mollo and his team simply
+Three years later for The Empire Strikes Back, John Mollo and his team simply

 re-used the same Stormtrooper costumes and helmets that had previously been

 used in A New Hope.
-This was the simplest solution since less than a dozen
+This was the simplest solution since only 12-14

 For Return of the Jedi over 50 were needed so new armor and helmets were

 produced - cast from an original ANH set.
-You can read more about this in
+You can read more about these

 |